 The Waste Diversion department is a largely student operated department as a part of Environmental Services.
 If you see a student carrying a bag full of recycling, or trading out your office compost, that’s a Waste Diversion technician!

 The Waste Diversion department focuses on maintaining the university’s waste diversion practices, including recycling and compost, in an effort to improve the campus waste diversion rate.
-Currently PLU’s waste diversion rate is approximately 65%, meaning that approximately 65% of PLU’s total waste has been diverted from the landfill and instead been recycled or composted.

 The Waste Diversion Ethic